The Most Comprehensive Data Protection Solution

 - Assess whether your institution classifies as "covered."
 There are several exemptions, but exempt organizations must file as such within 30 days of the end of the most recent fiscal year.
 To determine whether your organization is "covered," see the NYDFS website's "Who We Supervise" page here.

 - Assemble your organization's regulatory compliance team.
-All covered, non-exempt financial institutions must assign a Chief Information Security Officer (CISO) by August 28th, 2017.
+All covered, non-exempt financial institutions should have assigned a Chief Information Security Officer (CISO).
 While the CISO holds overarching responsibility for compliance, achieving and maintaining compliance is generally a job for a team rather than an individual, especially considering that the new regulations apply enterprise-wide.

 - Adhere to all deadlines.
-Many provisions in the new regulation go into effect as early as August 28 of 2017, with others enacted at later dates.
+The final provisions in the new regulation went into effect on March 1, 2019.
 See the full regulation document here for clarification.

 Additional Resources on the NYDFS Cybersecurity Regulation